bunnyshell/templates/.bunnyshell/templates/symfony-react-mysql/README.md

 [Remote Development](https://documentation.bunnyshell.com/docs/remote-development) allows you to develop directly in a cloud environment, therefore eliminating all inconsistencies and approximations of traditional local environments.

-The code is ran in a container running in Kubernetes, and you can choose one of two ways to work, depending whether you prefer to keep a local copy of the code or not.
+The code is executed in a container running in Kubernetes, while being synchronized real-time with your local folders.

-1. You can have the code existing **only in the container** - you will need an IDE capable of connecting via SSH to install a headless IDE in the container, eg. VS Code or the JetBrains suite.

-2. You can have the code existing **on your device** and it will be synchronized into the container - any IDE or plain text editor will do.

 📖 For more information on how Remote Development works in Bunnyshell, please see the [dedicated documentation](https://documentation.bunnyshell.com/docs/remote-development).